cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ## Mentions

-Bots have the ability to be retrieve and construct @mentions in a message, and to be triggered in channel have to be @mentioned themselves to receive a message.
+Bots have the ability to retrieve and construct @mentions in a message, and have to be @mentioned themselves to receive message in teams where they have been added.
 The users in question, including the bot itself in channels, are passed in the `entities` object, with the following properties:

 * **`type`** - the string "mention"
 * **`mentioned.id`** - the GUID for the user, which is unique for your bot